-- Two concurrent jobs where, if one is terminated, the other must be terminated at the same time - Two sequential jobs without a break (e.g. a promotion).
+- Two concurrent jobs where, if one is terminated, the other must be terminated at the same time. - Two sequential jobs without a break in contract of employment (e.g. a promotion).

 Where a single relationship does not exist separate records will be required for each job in order to calculate and hold the data needed to correctly determine the amount of pension accrued in each year for each job.
 Separate NILGOSC reference numbers will be issued for each job.